Oil Burning in Your Car? Here are the Top 5 Reasons and Fixes

 Establish a relationship with a trusted mechanic and follow a regular maintenance schedule to prevent future issues and ensure your vehicle’s optimal performance and longevity.

-Solutions for oil burning
+Solutions For oil Burning

 To address oil burning, identify the root cause and take appropriate action, which may include: using the correct oil grade, replacing worn piston rings or damaged valve seals, fixing PCV system malfunctions, and addressing excessive engine wear.
 Regular maintenance, timely repairs, and following manufacturer recommendations can prevent oil burning issues and ensure optimal engine performance.